fss18/github-commenter/README.md

 ## To Run Test
 To run test: simply push new commit or pull request and watch the comment added as the build start and finishes.

+## Credits
+I am using reference from: https://github.com/widdix/github-bot, simplify the setup and replace axios with @octokit/rest